kimsu55/BeGIN/README.md

 ##  Quick Example for Node classifier
 BeGIN provides a node classifier to train and evaluate graph neural networks (GNNs) on noisy datasets.
 It enables users to analyze the impact of various label noise types on node classification performance.
-The parameters for this classifier are the same as those mentioned above.
+The parameters are the same as those mentioned above.

 ```python